2023-24 High School Classes (9-12th Grade)

 Such characters and more come to life in the pages of British literature.
 These classics endure because of their timeless messages of the holiness of virtue, the selflessness of sacrifice, and the destructiveness of pride.

 Great Books is an honors-level class that incorporates Bible, classic literature, and various essay writing skills.
 This is a gently challenging course for those who want a superior education focusing on the classics.
 Together, we will wrestle with the ideas contained in the Great Books that have shaped Western civilization and filter these ideas through the lens of Scripture.
 Socratic and Harkness discussions and thematic essays aid in revealing the truths – and errors – of these great works.

 Wednesdays, 10-11:30 a.m.
 PST

-*contains distinctly Christian content
+*some selections contain distinctly Christian content